-The cable net wall offers the thinnest, most transparent solution for unsupported glass applications.
+The cable net wall offers the thinnest, most transparent solution for minimally supported glass applications.
 For almost 20 years, the cable net has offered architects and engineers the ability to span great distances without the need for large, heavy-structured elements within the glazed area.

 Various forms of cable-stayed tension structures can be used to support a Pilkington Planar™ facade.
 They can take the form of simple strong back steel trusses, bow-string trusses, or lighter weight, more filigree cable trusses.
 Designers have complete freedom and flexibility when designing these trusses.
 These structures can be internal or external to the glass plane.
 They are often used to keep the structure as transparent as possible, while requiring lower tension loads on the boundary support structure than a cable net wall.
 Tension trusses can be supplied by W&W Glass as part of a single source Pilkington Planar™ solution with glass and fittings.

-There are many variations and options available depending on the design intent and structure available.
+There are many variations and options for cable nets and tensions trusses available depending on the design intent and structure available.
 Please consult a W&W Glass architectural design specialist for specific application recommendations.

 Have a project in mind?
 Questions about one of our projects?
 Need some help with details or a quote?
 Fill out our form below for a prompt response from our team or call us at 1-845-425-4000.
 We are happy to assist you.